ThisIzATriumph/circular_Basecamp_old/content/notes/stories.md

 <SimpleCard width="700px">

-<p}> I'm talking about life stories, because every living being tells a story, a story that *understands* the ones of whom she needs to live & die with.
+<p> I'm talking about life stories, because every living being tells a story, a story that *understands* the ones of whom she needs to live & die with.
 Therefore the orchid, which *understood* the male bee by adopting the assets of what the flower imagine to be the female bee. [...]

 Stories aren't just telling something, they are making worlds exist & invite us to *understand* them. [...]